mfiro/hnconnector/README.md

 ```

 ### Contributing
-Contributions to **py-hn** are welcome!
+Contributions to **hnconnector** are welcome!

 ### License
-**py-hn** is released under the MIT License.
+**hnconnector** is released under the MIT License.
 See the LICENSE file for more details.

 ### Contact
-For questions or feedback regarding **py-hn**, please open an issue on the GitHub repository: https://github.com/mfiro/py-hn.
+For questions or feedback regarding **hnconnector**, please open an issue on the GitHub repository: https://github.com/mfiro/hnconnector.